-Fort Niobrara provides numerous recreational opportunities to thousands of visitors every year.
+Fort Niobrara NWR provides numerous recreational opportunities to thousands of visitors every year.
 During your visit, you can enjoy viewing the unique geology and diverse wildlife and plants whether driving, hiking, or river floating.
 You can learn more about wildlife and their habitats by stopping at kiosks and the Visitor Center on the Refuge.
+The Visitor Center is open Monday-Friday, 9-4 PM.
 We also offer hunting and fishing.
 Read on for more details about recreational opportunities!

 Various grassland birds may be seen along Refuge roads including grasshopper sparrow, western meadowlark, horned lark, upland sandpiper, long-billed curlew, burrowing owl, and northern harrier during the spring and summer months.
 Woodland habitats along the Niobrara River offer great birding opportunities during late spring and summer months.
 Depending upon the time of year, bison may be viewed from the Refuge roads.
 Refuge visitors have access to multiple trails and overlooks, and thousands of Refuge visitors connect with nature by floating the Niobrara River.
 The public is welcome to watch the fall bison roundup as well!